Tennessee State Route 60: Bradley County

 A short distance later, SR 60 splits from SR 74 by heading north along APD-40 as part of the four-lane divided and limited-access highway, becoming a primary route again.
 The road passes through wooded areas near some residential development, bypassing Cleveland to the east.
 Upon reaching a cloverleaf interchange with US 64/US 74 (SR 40), US 64 Bypass terminates and SR 60 continues north as a freeway.
 The route comes to an interchange with Benton Pike before coming to the Overhead Bridge Road exit, at which point the freeway temporarily gains auxiliary lanes.
 SR 60 passes over Norfolk Southern's Knoxville District West End railroad line and interchanges with 20th Street NE, where the auxiliary lanes terminate, making a turn to the northwest.
 The road then enters the metropolis of Cleveland, passing developed areas of homes and businesses as it becomes a surface road again.
 Here the APD-40 designation ends and the route becomes known as 25th Street.
 SR 60 comes to intersections with US 11 (SR 74, Ocoee Street) and US 11 Bypass (SR 2, Keith Street) in this area.
 The road passes through a patch of woods before passing more commercial establishments as it comes to the I-75 interchange.

-At this point, SR 60 turns north and becomes Georgetown Road, a secondary route that passes through residential areas, where it narrows into a two-lane undivided road.
+At this point, SR 60 turns north and becomes Georgetown Road, a secondary route that passes through residential areas, where it gains a two-way left turn lane once again.
 The route comes to an intersection with Paul Huff Parkway, and leaves Cleveland, heading into a mix of farmland and woodland before passing near more residential and commercial areas as it comes to the SR 306 junction in Hopewell.
-Following this, the road continues northwest through forested areas with some farm fields and residences.
+Following this, the road immediately narrows back to two lanes and continues northwest through forested areas with some farm fields and residences.
 SR 60 continues into more agricultural areas before it travels along the border between Meigs County to the northeast and Hamilton County to the southwest.

 Hamilton and Meigs Counties

-S.R.
-60 in Georgetown at the Bradley-Hamilton-Meigs County line.
+SR 60 in Georgetown at the Bradley-Hamilton-Meigs County line.

 The route passes through Georgetown, where it passes a few residences and businesses.
-A short distance past Georgetown, SR 60 passes crosses onto the Hamilton-Meigs County line, passing through more rural areas as an unnamed road and comes to a junction with SR 58.
+A short distance past Georgetown, SR 60 crosses onto the Hamilton-Meigs County line, passing through more rural areas as an unnamed road and comes to a junction with SR 58.
 The road passes through more agricultural and wooded areas, turning to the north and entering more forested surroundings.
-After a turn to the northwest, the route continues through wooded areas with a few farm fields fully within Hamilton County, reaching an intersection with SR 312 (Birchwood Pike).
+After a turn to the northwest, the route continues through wooded areas with a few farm fields fully within Hamilton County, reaching an intersection with the northern terminus of SR 312 (Birchwood Pike).
 At this point, SR 60 turns north again and passes through the residential community of Birchwood.
-From here, the road becomes Hiwassee Highway and curves northwest into farmland with some woods and homes, crossing into Meigs County.
+From here, the road becomes Hiwassee Highway and curves northwest into farmland with some woods and homes, crossing into Meigs County and becoming straighter.